 When you finally arrive home, keep your suitcase in an isolated place outside of your home, like on the porch or in a shed.
 It’s also a good idea to take off all of your current clothes, put them straight inside the washing machine, and take a shower to avoid getting any bed bugs inside your home.

 Step 3: Start by Treating Your Clothes

 First, you should get rid of all the bed bugs from your clothes which is easy to do if you have a washing machine and a dryer.
 Open your plastic bags, place clothes inside the washer, and get rid of the plastic bags by taking them to a dumpster.
 Don’t put the empty bags in your personal garbage can!
 Wash in the hottest possible temperature.
 This process will kill most bed bugs, but not all of them.
 Next, dry your clothes in a medium or hot cycle for 20-30 minutes.
 This will be enough to kill off all the remaining bed bugs as well as all the eggs.

 Step 4: Vacuum Your Suitcase Throughout

 Once you’ve cleaned all of your clothes, some bed bugs and eggs will remain in your luggage.
 To get rid of them, vacuum your suitcase throughout.
 Use the tiny adapter to get to all of the pockets and crevices, especially around the zippers.

 Step 5: Get Rid of All the Remaining Bed Bugs

 Vacuuming isn’t enough because there are still some bed bugs and their eggs left inside all the crevices that are hard to reach.
-You can kill them off with an insect pesticide or hot/cold treatments.
+You can kill bed bugs with an insect pesticide or hot/cold treatments.
 If you’re okay with using pesticides, spray the whole suitcase with an aerosol spray meant for killing bed bugs and wait a few minutes for it to work.
 You can find these in most convenience stores.